ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/toc2/README.md

 The toc window also provides two links in its header for further functionalities:

 - the "n" link toggles automatic numerotation of all header lines
 - the "t" link toggles a toc cell in the notebook, which contains the actual table of contents, possibly with the numerotation of the different sections.
+The position of the toc cell in the notebook can be configured by creating a cell with metadata (View > Cell Toolbar > Edit Metadata): { "toc": 1 }, this cell will then be replaced by the table of contents.

 The state of these two toggles is memorized and restored on reload.